patrickm02L/patrickm02L.github.io/work/chalktoberfest.md

 ---

 Chalk and October equals Chalktober!

+There is an ordinance prohibits 'altering' the pavement in any way.
 The event was all about showing how innocuous sidewalk chalk is in the urban environment.

-It was born out of...
+The event came about after being reprimanded for writing several messages of joy with sidewalk chalk at Pegasus Plaza in Downtown Dallas.
+A facebook event was posted and several chalk stations were set up around downtown, and we encourage other to come out and chalk with us for an afternoon.

+Every Tactical Urbanist has their chalk phase!

 ***Videos***
 <iframe width="560" height="315" src="https://www.youtube.com/embed/qOdeZhQp9qM" frameborder="0" allowfullscreen></iframe>